bouajajais/poetry-init/README.md

 ### Clone repository

-To build the image yourself and run it from this repository, follow these steps :
+To clone the github repository, build the image yourself and run it, follow these steps :

 1. Clone the repository:
     ```bash